 This applies to both vehicles brought in from out of state, and vehicles sold between private parties within the state.

 How is the value of the vehicle determined?

 Use tax is based on the value of the vehicle.
 Generally this is the amount paid to the seller.
 However, if the payment amount does not represent the retail value for vehicles of similar make, model and condition, the value is determined as close as possible to the retail selling price of similar vehicles.
 (Reference: RCW 82.12

 For examples and more information on determining the value, click here.

 Does use tax apply on vehicles owned by dual residents of Washington and another state?

 For vehicles owned by dual residents of Washington and another state, use tax is due if the vehicle is primarily garaged in Washington.
-If the vehicle is primarily garaged in another state, use tax is not due on that vehicle even if it comes into the state on a temporary basis.

 Where can I get more information?

 For more information on use tax, please see our Use Tax section, or visit the Department of Licensing website.